emrgnt-cmplxty/automata/automata/docs/config/automata_open_ai_agent_config.rst

-AutomataOpenAIAgentConfig
+OpenAIAutomataAgentConfig
 =========================

-``AutomataOpenAIAgentConfig`` is a configuration class that helps in setting up and interacting with an ``OpenAIAutomataAgent``.
+``OpenAIAutomataAgentConfig`` is a configuration class that helps in setting up and interacting with an ``OpenAIAutomataAgent``.
 It contains attributes such as ``config_name``, ``tools``, ``instructions``, and others to provide the necessary setup and settings to be used by the